tthorntone/AdNauseam-Wiki/My-answer-to-Chrome-store-reviews-where-appropriate.md

 I can't answer to the review in Chrome store.
-It's unfortunate as sometimes I could help fix the problem(s), but the review area is not a forum, so I understand the limitations.
+It's unfortunate as sometimes I could help fix the problem(s), or correct inaccuracies, but the review area is not a forum, so I understand the limitations.
 Still, I will answer here to those reviews for which I have something meaningful to say.

 ***